nkcyber/ai-hacking-lab/README.md

 ## Project Overview

-This website is meant to serve as a framework for challenging students to manipulate large language models into doing what they want.
+This website is meant to serve as a simple framework for challenging students to manipulate large language models into doing what they want.

+Administrators can give the model prompts with CTF flags, and challenge students to get the flags from the model.
+See [`./example-prompts.json`](./example-prompts.json) for example prompts.
+The URL determines prompt selection with `/chat/{promptName}`.

 > [!NOTE]
 > ```